jkolbly/diplomacy-rest/README.md

     </location>

 Note: I have no clue how the `ProxyPassReverse "/"` line works, but it was necessary to change it from `ProxyPassReverse "http://localhost:8000/"` to allow the Express server to redirect with urls starting with `/`.

+## Config

+In order to successfuly connect to the SQL server, there must be a file called `config` in the root directory.
+See [config-example](config-example) for a sample config file.